-- 1. Verify tires are correctly inflated.
-Refer to the TIRES PRESSURE LABELlocated under the driver's seat.. - 2.
-On base models, set the rear suspension air pressure to the correct loading condition (refer to the REAR SUSPENSION PRESSURE LABEL locacated also under the driver's seat).
+- Verify tires are correctly inflated.
+Refer to the TIRES PRESSURE LA-BEL located under the operator's seat. - On base models, set the rear suspension air pressure to the correct loading condition (refer to the REAR SUSPENSION PRESSURE LABEL located also under the operator's seat).

-Note: For Limited models, the compressor levels the vehicle automatically.
+NOTE: For Limited models, the compressor levels the vehicle automatically.